 "For the first test, you will hear a series of pulsing tones.
 Press the button (or touch the red square on the touch screen) each time you hear the series of tones, even if they are very soft.
-I will be placing ear tips in your ears and an Otobow on your forehead.
+I will be placing ear tips in your ears (or headphones over your ears) and an Otobow on your forehead.
 You will feel some pressure from the Otobow but when you've completed the tone test, the Otogram will instruct you to remove the Otobow from your forehead and place it in your lap for the duration of the test."